vmware-archive/node-examples/query/README.md

 ```javascript
 data = await region.query("select * from /test")
 ```
-Query and return all keys in the region.
+Query and return all keys in the region keyset.
 This simple query can consume significant resources with large datasets and should be used with caution.

 ```javascript